Advice and answers from the Seidat Team

 Adding a color filter (layer) to the background image

-You can make the text stand out more from the background by making the background image darker or light (list of examples below)
+You can make the text stand out more from the background by making the background image darker or lighter.

-• Picture 7 and 8.
-The text on the image does not stand out enough.
-Here we can add a dark layer to picture 7 or a light layer to picture 8.
+• The text on the image below does not stand out enough.
+We can add a dark layer to the slide.

-• If you want to make the image darker, edit the opaque level to fit the darkness required (Picture 11).
+• If you want to make the image darker, edit the opaque level to fit the darkness required from the shape's color settings above the slide.
+We are using 30 in the example:

-• If you want to make the image lighter, change the shape to white and edit the opaque level to fit the level required (picture 11).
+• If you want to make the image lighter, change the shape to white and edit the opaque level to fit the level required.

-Lock the shape to make later editing easier.
-Locking prevents from accidentally selecting the shape (see picture 13).
+• Lock the shape to make later editing easier.
+Locking prevents accidentally selecting the shape.
+Locking can be done from the Element stack on the right or from the top of the slide.

 Categories: